florianjehn/Using-QGIS-and-Google-Earth-Engine-to-analyze-the-environment/README.md

 * Exercise 2 in Notebook 2.5 (15 points)
 * The Final Project (55 points)

-This course reuses material from https://github.com/ucdavisdatalab/Intro-to-Desktop-GIS-with-QGIS
+This course reuses material from https://github.com/ucdavisdatalab/Intro-to-Desktop-GIS-with-QGIS and https://github.com/florianjehn/EEwPython.